alishafazal/life-hacks-project-1/README.md

 Just like the navigation bar, the footer is also implimented across all pages.
 The footer is always situated at the bottom of the page.
 Within the footer, I have included five social media icons that are linked to the corresponding social media website and when clicked, it will open the social media website in a new tab.
 I have included five social media platforms, as I wanted to give the user the choice of a wide range of social media platforms so they are more encouraged to keep connected.

 ![Footer](assets/readme-images/footer.PNG)

+### Future Features
+ - Include more life hacks that can be categorised and organised into a category menu
+ - Add a video link with each life hack to demonstrate how to carry out the hack
+ - Add a compilation video containing various other life hacks so the user can learn more hacks not mentioned on the site